-Students completing the McBride Honors Program are required to complete HASS100, "Nature and Human Values," and EBGN201,

-"Principles of Economics."
-McBride students are exempt from completing HASS200, "Human Systems."
+Students completing the McBride Honors Program are required to complete HASS100"Nature and Human Values," or HNRS105 & HNRS115, "Innovation and Discovery in Engineering, Arts and Sciences " and EBGN201, "Principles of Economics."
+McBride students who have completed HRNS315 are exempt from completing HASS200, "Human Systems."